-Working in different countries or having to work in a multilingual environment requires your computer to be set up to support this. openSUSE® Leap can handle different locales in parallel.
+If you work in different countries or in a multilingual environment, you should configure your system accordingly. openSUSE® Leap can handle different locales in parallel.
 A locale is a set of parameters that defines the language and country settings reflected in the user interface.

-The main system language was selected during installation and keyboard and time zone settings were adjusted.
-However, you can install additional languages on your system and determine which of the installed languages should be the default.
+The main system language is selected during installation, and keyboard and time zone settings are adjusted accordingly.
+However, you can install additional languages and determine which of the installed languages should be the default.

-For those tasks, use the YaST language module as described in Section 6.1, "Changing the System Language".
+For those tasks, use the YaST language module as described in Section 6.1, "Changing the system language".
 Install secondary languages to get optional localization if you need to start applications or desktops in languages other than the primary one.

-Apart from that, the YaST timezone module allows you to adjust your country and timezone settings accordingly.
+The YaST time zone module allows you to adjust your country and time zone settings accordingly.
 It also lets you synchronize your system clock against a time server.
-For details, refer to Section 6.2, "Changing the Country and Time Settings".
+For details, refer to Section 6.2, "Changing the country and time settings".

-6.1 Changing the System Language
+6.1 Changing the system language

-Depending on how you use your desktop and whether you want to switch the entire system to another language or only the desktop environment itself, there are several ways to do this:
+Depending on how you use your desktop and whether you want to switch the entire system to another language or only the desktop environment, you have several options: